robric/wiki-contrail-controller/Moving-Files-Across-Contrail-Repos-with-History-Intact.md

 * git remote –v
 * The above steps create a local repo that contains base (base: the directory you want to move)
 * At this point the repo is split and you have the desired part of the repo, a new (local) repo, with ONLY base (the directory you want to move) at the root of the repo

-**Creating a new repo and mapping the directory structure:**
-* Before proceeding to the step of "Merge a repo" listed below - create the repo by following the [steps at](https://help.github.com/articles/create-a-repo/), if doesn't already exist.
-Go to setting tab of your new repo set the access permissions.
-* Go to the directory where the manifest file corresponding to your repo init is located.
-For e.g. in case of mainline/ubuntu-14-04/manifest-mitaka.xml it would be .repo/manifests/mainline/ubuntu-14-04.
-* Edit the manifest file: manifest-mitaka.xml
-* For e.g to host github.com/Juniper/contrail-common repo at src/contrail-common add the following line to manifest-mitaka.xml '<project name="contrail-common" remote="github" path="src/contrail-common"/> '
-* If the repo already exists, skip the creation and host it at an appropriate directory
-* Add the new repo to all manifests that require the new repo visibility

 **Merge a repo: Merge the new local repo (pruned contrail-controller with just base) with src/contrail-common:**
 * cd src/controller-common (root directory of your destination repo)